“Just call Lisa.”

 Jade picked at a thread on her shirt as she mumbled, “yeah, I guess.”

-“Don’t Miss-Harley me.
-You’ve had a full day to think about what you did wrong, even though I think you knew full well before you even did it.
+“Don’t Miss-Eckridge me.
+You’ve had a full day to think about what you did wrong, even though I think you knew before you even did it.
 So start talking.”

 Despite her best intentions, Jade crossed her arms as her face became a stubborn mask.
 She couldn’t help it.
 She hated this, and no matter how guilty she felt, she couldn’t make herself speak.
 Lisa nudged her.
 She looked away.
 They both knew what she did wrong and there was no point in talking about it, and nothing Lisa could do was going to change that.